Morning, Tuesday, 26th February 2019

-The review is being conducted in order to develop models that can better deliver increased levels of investment in innovation and infrastructure whilst protecting value for consumers.
+The review is being conducted at the behest of the Chancellor in order to develop models that can better deliver increased levels of investment in innovation and infrastructure whilst protecting value for consumers.

 Delegates will consider how best to reform regulatory systems so as to achieve the aim of incentivising the long-term investment in innovation and infrastructure needed to meet the challenges of evolving technology and climate change.